mGalarnyk/DataScienceInterview/MachineLearningProofs/ExplainML_Algorithm.md

 3. Explain Bayes Theorem in layman's terms
 4) Name and explain 3 different dimensionality reduction strategies
 5) Explain boostrapping and its practical uses in machine learning
+6) Different types of clustering and how the algorithms work (hierarchical and KMEANS).